JoshuaAYoung/v-able-client/README.md

 ## Features to come

-- A way for organizations users to see and edit their profiles and posted opportunities.
+- A way for organization users to see and edit their profiles and posted opportunities.
 - A way for volunteer users to see and edit their profiles and the jobs they've applied for.
 - A system for volunteers to save opportunities to a list of favorites.
 - A way for volunteer users to add a profile with resumes and a way for organizations to see a volunteer applicant's information.